tsdhsehidk/robloxmanager/README.md

 This tool does not modify Roblox client files.
 However, using multiple accounts or automation tools may still be subject to Roblox's Terms of Service.
 Use responsibly.

+Your Roblox cookies are **encrypted** and stored **only on your local computer**.
+They are never uploaded, shared, or sent to any external server.

 ---

 ## 📦 Installation